The Sometimes Missing ‘F’ Word: Fauna, Flora, and Funga

 He also honoured mātauranga Māori, traditional Māori knowledge of fungi.
 He shared that:

-- Te pūtewa, a bracket fungus, was used as tinder and for wound care.
+- Te pūtawa, a bracket fungus, was used as tinder/carrying fire and for wound care.

-- Cyttaria, a parasitic fungus on southern beech, is a seasonal food for kererū.
+- Cyttaria, a parasitic fungus fruiting during spring on galls of southern beech, is a seasonal food for kererū.

 Another significant species is te hakeke, or wood ear fungus (Auricularia), nicknamed “Taranaki wool.”
-It holds the distinction of being the only native mushroom commercially exported, thanks to Chinese merchant Chew Chong, who collected and exported it between 1875 and 1885.
-There is a fantastic museum in Taranaki, Tawhiti, that tells this story in more detail.
+It holds the distinction of being the only native mushroom commercially exported, thanks to Chinese merchants including the famous Chew Chong.
+Wood ear was collected and exported between about 1875 and 1910.
+There is a fantastic museum in Taranaki, Tawhiti Museum near Hawera, that tells this story in more detail.

-Peter also broke down the lifecycle of a mushroom:
+Peter also broke down the lifecycle of a typical saprobic mushroom living in soil:

 - Spore dispersal – Mushrooms release spores into the environment.

-- Mycelium formation – Hyphae fuse and grow into a mycelial network.
+- Mycelium formation – Hyphae from different, but mating-compatible, spores fuse and grow into a mycelial network.

 - Spore release – The cycle begins again.